Manenberg: Overview

+The northern part of Manenberg (closest to Phillipi and Edith Stevens wetland nature reserve) is known as Sherwood Park.
+In the past, many wealthy people of both Christian and Muslim descent lived here, but this is no longer the case.
+Currently, the middle and lower classes live in Manenberg.
+Poverty, unemployment, lack of education and motivation, drug abuse/addiction, gang activities, social injustice, and racial profiling are some major issues people in Manenberg suffer under.

 History

-Planning for a Coloured township to receive forcibly relocated people during the height of implementation of Group Areas Act by the apartheid government of South Africa began in 1964.
-Manenberg was established in 1966 with residents predominantly coming from areas designated by the apartheid government as white such as Constantia, District Six, Cape Town city centre, the Bo-Kaap, Wynberg, Crawford, Sea Point, and Lansdowne.
-Provision for public facilities and access to resources and jobs in the rest of the city was designed to keep residents at disadvantage relative to white areas.
+Planning for a Coloured township to receive forcibly relocated people during the height of implementation of the Group Areas Act by the apartheid government of South Africa began in 1964.
+Manenberg was established in 1966 with residents predominantly coming from areas designated by the apartheid government as white, such as Constantia, District Six, Cape Town city centre, the Bo-Kaap, Wynberg, Crawford, Sea Point, and Lansdowne.
+Provision for public facilities and access to resources and jobs in the rest of the city was designed to keep residents at a disadvantage relative to white areas.